-Serve steak and eggs for a hearty weekend breakfast – thin cut, seasoned steaks grilled and served with over easy eggs and a side of cheese grits.
+Serve steak and eggs for a hearty weekend breakfast - thinly cut, seasoned steaks sauteed and served with over-easy eggs and a side of cheese grits.

 How to Make Steak and Eggs

-You’ll need some very thinly cut steaks of your choice, approximately 1/3 pound per person, a bit of seasoned salt, and a little cooking spray, and butter, along with a few eggs.
-Let’s get started.
+You'll need some very thinly cut steaks of your choice, approximately 4 ounces per person, a bit of seasoned salt, a little cooking spray, and some butter, along with a few eggs.
+Let's get started.

 Season and Cook the Steaks

-I saw these thin cut ribeyes in the meat case at my local Publix yesterday afternoon and they’re what made me think about steak and eggs for breakfast.
-If you can’t get really thin rib eyes, you can use cubed steak as well or any other cut of steak, just make sure it’s very thin so it will cook quickly.
+I can get these thin-cut ribeyes in the meat case at my local Publix and they're perfect for steak and eggs.
+If you can't get really thin rib eyes, you can use cubed steak or any other cut of steak, just make sure it's very thin so it will cook quickly.
 These were about 1/4 inch.

 Spray a large skillet with cooking spray and place it over medium-high heat.
 Add the butter to the pan.

-Cook for 2 minutes and turn.
-Continue cooking for an additional 2 minutes and remove to a plate while preparing the eggs.
+Cook for 2 minutes on the first side.
+Turn and continue cooking for an additional 2 minutes.
+Remove the steaks to a plate and keep them warm while preparing the eggs.

 Cook the Over Easy Eggs